calle2010/magic-lantern-77d-vagrant/readme.md

 # Provisioning of the Vagrant machine

-First copy your ROM files to ROMs directory.
+First copy your ROM files to model-specific subdirectory in ROMs/.

 Next execute ```vagrant up```
 This will take some time to complete the provisioning: